olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_18.md

 ### Algorithms

-Shoelace formula and Pick's theorem are formulae that I have never come across before.
+Shoelace formula and Pick's theorem are formulae that I have never come across before, but were found through searching for formulae concerning the area of polygons.
 They are very nice ways to approach problems that consider areas of Polygons.

 ### Software Engineering